Finnoy Travel - Reviews, Stories and Tips

 Kuusijarvi_ice_swimming

 One unique hobby of Finns is ice swimming.
 You can try it safely at Kuusijärvi Lake in Vantaa.
-Close to the lake is a big wooden smoke sauna, open every day all year round.
+Close to the lake is a large wooden smoke sauna, open every day of the year.

 Kuusijärvi is a small lake in the northeast corner of Vantaa.
 It is approximately 14 km from Helsinki Airport.
-This lake is the most popular place for swimmers in Vantaa.
-They organize sports events here regularly during summer.
+This lake is the most popular swimming spot in Vantaa.
+They organise sports events here regularly during the summer.
 The lake is quite small but has clean water.
-We love to come here during the summer as the water is warm, about 20 Celcius or more, usually even warmer in July and August.
+We love to come here during the summer as the water is warm, about 20 Celsius or more, usually even warmer in July and August.
 The platform provides good access for swimmers, so there is no problem, even for disabled persons.
 On a sunny and warm day, you can be sure that there are hundreds of people swimming and sunbathing.
 The parking lot is often full, so we recommend going there by bicycle or bus.

 Kuusijärvi